Galitan-dev/T9Decrypter/README.md

 - [ ] Decrypt T9 Sentances
 - [x] 📚 More constants and use of 'ascii' nasm syntaxt
 - [ ] 📚 Improve Comments
-- [ ] 📚 Pseudo code for t9 functions
+- [ ] 📚 Pseudo code for t9 and words functions
 - [ ] 🧱 Cross Platform
 - [ ] 📦 Delivery